 Light requirement: plant grows in part shade/part sun

-Soil tolerances: acidic; alkaline; sand; loam;
+Soil tolerances: acidic; alkaline; sand; loam

 Drought tolerance: moderate

-Soil salt tolerances: unknown
+Soil salt tolerance: unknown

 Plant spacing: 36 to 60 inches